 In the Introduction of your presentation, you will capture the audience’s attention, tell them who you are, state the main point of your presentation, and provide a preview.

 - Attention-getter/grabber A very brief and interesting statement or question that grabs the audience’s attention.
 See Grabber Types below for more details.

 - Self-introduction (Place before or after the grabber) Tell the audience your name and credentials.
 For example: I’m Minh and I’ve been a professional career coach for 10 years.

 - Thesis The main point or argument of your presentation.
 Be brief and precise, not general or vague.
 For example: I’m going to show you how practicing your presentation 10 times will improve your level of comfort by 50%.

-- Overview of main points Briefly outline the main points that you’ll cover in your presentation.
-To help your audience, list these in same order that you will deliver them later on.
-For example: First, we’ll talk about what makes presentations great, then I’ll share some data on how practice affects your confidence and performance, and finally we’ll look at how to practice.
+- Overview of main points Briefly outline the main points that you will cover in your presentation.
+To help your audience, list these in the same order that you will deliver them later on.
+For example: First, we’ll talk about what makes presentations great, then I’ll share some data on how practice affects your confidence and performance, and finally, we’ll look at how to practice.

 Remember that the job is grabbing the audience’s attention, so it must be surprising, fascinating or intriguing.
 It must also be related to your presentation’s topic.
 Some descriptions and examples are presented here:

 You can also mix and match grabbers.
 For example, you could show an image and ask the audience to guess what it is.

 The length of your grabber is relative to your total presentation time.
 For a 2-minute presentation, it should be quite brief – maybe one sentence.
 For a 16-minute team presentation, a 45-60 second grabber would be appropriate.